grinsted/ImGRAFT/docs/demobatura.md

 Batura Glacier, Karakoram
 ==========================================================

 CIAS is another free feature tracking software.
-This is a GUI written in IDL by K‰‰b & Vollmer.
+This is a GUI written in IDL by K√§√§b & Vollmer.
 Here we use ImGRAFT to track one of the CIAS example data sets using orthorectified Landsat 7 images from Batura.
 Here's how you might track it in ImGRAFT.

 Note: this example needs the mapping toolbox in order to read the geo-tiffs.